thomasduchatelle/dphoto/README.md

 Components:

-* `infra-data`: terraform project to create required infrastructure on AWS for the CLI to work.
+* `deployments/infra-data`: terraform project to create required infrastructure on AWS for the CLI to work.
 Project won't be re-usable in a different context without overriding backend and some other defaults.
-* `domain`: core domain model and business logic from Hexagonal Architecture.
-This domain is integrated and used from both CLI and app's APIs
+* `pkg`: core domain model and business logic from Hexagonal Architecture.
+This domain is used from both CLI and app's APIs
-* [DPhoto CLI](./dphoto/README.md): installed on the end-user computer, backup photos and videos using command line interface
+* [DPhoto CLI](cmd/dphoto/README.md): installed on the end-user computer, backup photos and videos using command line interface
-* [APP](./app/README.md): deployed on top of `infra-data`, contains the viewer UI, and APIs for the UI and the CLI
+* [APP](deployments/sls/README.md): deployed on top of `infra-data`, contains the APP (API deployed on AWS lambdas, and WEB)

 ### Install development environment